China's currency stance tests world policymakers' sense of perspective

 A weaker yuan could dent their exports to China in the short term, but if it helped check China’s economic slowdown it might be better for them later on.

-“ASEAN central banks I believe recognize that a currency war makes no sense, and is self defeating,” Diwa Guinigundo, the Philippine central bank’s deputy governor, told Reuters by text message.
+“ASEAN central banks I believe recognise that a currency war makes no sense, and is self defeating,” Diwa Guinigundo, the Philippine central bank’s deputy governor, told Reuters by text message.

 “There are equally important factors other than the exchange rate that should be leveraged to ensure external competitiveness to help foster economic growth.”